Photography hints and tips for counties, divisions and districts

-Unit leaders will know which girls in their unit do/don’t have photo permissions.
-They’ll have this on the emergency contact forms.
-It’s the responsibility of the leader to ensure that girls’ photo permissions are up to date.
+Unit leaders know which girls in their unit do or don’t have photo permissions.
+They have this on the emergency contact forms.
+It's the responsibility of the leader to make sure that girls’ photo permissions are up to date.

-If you are unsure of the permissions, don’t take the photo.
+If you are not sure of the photo permissions, don’t take the photo.

 What photos to take

-If you’re unsure of whether girls have permissions, you can take non-identifiable photos.
+If you’re unsure of whether girls have permissions for a specific event, you can take non-identifiable photos.
 Be creative by using the following:

 - Take photos of backs of heads instead of faces